Freja Niemann Lundrup | Making the Unseen Seen

 Affect becomes form

-The publication has 54 pages and has been risprinted in collaboration with Vera Meulendijks.
-The Artists’ book will be launched on 15 december at 3:30 pm
+The publication has 54 pages and has been reprinted in collaboration with Vera Meulendijks.
+The Artists’ book will be launched on 15 December at 3:30 pm.

 The project is generously supported by

 Gerhard Hennings Legat, Statens Kunstfond, Mondriaanfonds & Kulturudviklingspuljen Aarhus